 If you start to see signs of an infection or your piercing is having difficulties healing, you should increase your daily saline baths.
 This will help clean the inside of your piercing and clear away contaminants.
 If you’re concerned, please see a doctor.
 Don’t do a saline bath in lieu of medical attention.

 Be careful not to do too many daily saline soaks.
-This can irritate the skin and actually encourage infection.
+This can irritate the skin.

 On saline sprays